jhpyle/docassemble/_docs/config.md

 [restrict the API](https://developers.google.com/maps/faq#usage_cap) to no more than 2,500 requests per day.

-If you also specify a specific `google maps api key`, this key will be used for the [`map_of()`] feature and the [address autocomplete] feature instead of the `api key`.
+The `api key` under `google` is used when the server sends requests to Google; thus, you can add security based on IP address to the API key.

+**docassemble** also has features, including [address autocomplete] and the [`map_of()`] function, which cause the user's web browser to call the Google API.

 {% highlight yaml %}
 google:
-  api key: UIJGeyD-23aSdgSE34gEGRg3GDRGdrge9z-YUia
   google maps api key: YyFeyuE-36grDgEE34jETRy3WDjGerye0y-wrRb
 {% endhighlight %}

-If you use both geocoding and Google Maps, you will probably want to use a separate `google maps api key` because you can secure it differently.
-Note that the [`map_of()`] feature and the [address autocomplete] feature put the API key in the [JavaScript] source, and the communications with Google's server will come from the user's computer.
-By contrast, when you use the [`.geocode()`] method, the communications with Google's server come from your server.
-Thus, you may wish to secure the `api key` using IP addresses, and secure the `google maps api key` using "Referer" headers.
+These features require sharing the API key with the web browser, which means your API key is not secret.
+Google allows you to add security based on the `Referer` header, so that the API key can only be used when it is called from a particular web site.

+Therefore, if you use both the server-side features and the client-side features, you should obtain two API keys from Google, and lock down the `api key` based on the IP address of your server, and lock down the `google maps api key` based on the URL of your site.

 When using the [address autocomplete] feature, Google [biases](https://developers.google.com/maps/documentation/javascript/localization#Region)